ChalitaCh/BpARGs/README.md

 * Gubbins_enrichment.R : to test for significant likelihood of the ARGs and mobile genetic elements present in the recombination hotspots compared to non-hotspots in each lineage.
 * mole_dating_function.R : a divergent-time estimation function, developing from the `bactdate` function in BactDating package to run using multicore cpu.
 * mole_dating_parallel.R : to run the molecular dating using multicore cpu.
+* Overall_dataset_F1B.R : R script to plot the figure 1B in the report, representing the data distribution across year and sources.
 * PAML_LK : to calculate the log-likelihood ratio statistic test and AIC score of the models'log-likelihood.
+* SNPs_visualisation_FS1_TS3.R : R script to visualise the dirtribution of SNPs variantions seen in the dataset, both along the nucleotide sequence and the unique number of variants found (Figure S1 and Table S3).
+To run this script, please identify the variants of each isolate using `Ariba_array_run.sh`, then merge the results together using `Ariba_summary.sh`.
+The file name and absolute path may need to be changed accordingly.
+* Time_trees_F3.R : Time-calibrated phylogeny's visualisation with their associated data/variants (Figure 3).

 ## Author